Universal design: Goals

 The first four goals are oriented to human performance: anthropometry, biomechanics, perception, cognition.
 Wellness bridges human performance and social participation.
-The last three goals addresses social participation outcomes.
+The last three goals address social participation outcomes.
 The definition and the goals are expanded upon in the textbook "Universal Design: Creating Inclusive Environments."

 The "barrier-free" concept

 Barrier-free (バリアフリー, bariafurii) building modification consists of modifying buildings or facilities so that they can be used by people who are disabled or have physical impairments.
-The term is used primarily in Japan and other non-English speaking countries (e.g. German: Barrierefreiheit; Finnish: esteettömyys), while in English-speaking countries, terms such as "accessibility" and "accessible" dominate in everyday use.
+The term is used primarily in Japan and other non-English-speaking countries (e.g., German: Barrierefreiheit; Finnish: esteettömyys), while in English-speaking countries, terms such as "accessibility" and "accessible" dominate in everyday use.
 An example of barrier-free design would be installing a ramp for wheelchair users alongside steps.
-In the late 1990s, any element which could make the use of the environment inconvenient for people with disabilities was (and still is) considered a barrier, for example, poor public street lighting.
+In the late 1990s, any element that could make the use of the environment inconvenient for people with disabilities was (and still is) considered a barrier, for example, poor public street lighting.
 In the case of new buildings, however, the idea of barrier-free modification has largely been superseded by the concept of universal design, which seeks to design things from the outset to support easy access.